AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication/README.md

 contain the dataset of the open-sources projects (Eclipse, Netbeans, Open Office and Firefox).
 This data came from the [Lazar's work](https://dl.acm.org/doi/abs/10.1145/2597073.2597128  ).
 The original dataset is available [here](http://alazar.people.ysu.edu/msr14data/ ).

-During data extraction mongodb is required to get the data from Lazar's work(this uses mongo data base to store and extract the data).
-We use this data and process it.
+During data extraction mongodb is required to get the data from Lazar's work(this work uses mongo data base to store and extract the data).
+We use the obtained data and process it.

 ```bash
  wget http://alazar.people.ysu.edu/msr14data/datasets/eclipse.tar.gz